luispedro/pythonvision_org/_posts/blog/2010/04/2014-12-31-firstpost.rst

-title: First Post
+---
-slug: first-post
+date: April 6 2010 19:18
-timestamp: April 6 2010 19:18
+author: Luis Pedro Coelho <lpc@cmu.edu>
 categories: pythonvision
-author: Luis Pedro Coelho <lpc@cmu.edu>
+title: First Post
 ---

 Python vision has been progressing nicely over the past few days as I have used